Quick answer

 Book

-Book refundable hotels near METRORail Red Line stations when the match date is confirmed and the rail route fits the group.
+Book refundable Downtown or Medical Center hotels near METRORail Red Line stations when the match date is confirmed and the rail route fits the group.

 Wait

-Wait on nonrefundable hotels, prepaid parking, and airport-corridor rooms until match tickets, event-day transit, and security guidance are confirmed.
+Wait on nonrefundable Galleria, airport-corridor, prepaid parking, and rideshare-heavy plans until match tickets, event-day transit, and security guidance are confirmed.

 Avoid

-Avoid booking a Galleria-area hotel without also budgeting for rideshare or car costs to the stadium, airport, and other destinations.
+Avoid booking a Galleria or airport-area hotel without also budgeting for rideshare, parking, or rental-car costs to NRG Stadium and back after the match.

 Before the cancellation deadline

-1. Confirm whether the trip is Houston-only, Texas multi-city, or airport-transit focused.
+1. Confirm whether the trip is Houston-only, Texas multi-city, or airport-transit focused before choosing the hotel area.

 A labeled hotel placement near downtown or Medical Center Red Line stations that explains rail access, cancellation terms, and matchday practicality.